xlab-uiuc/acto/README.md

 python3 reproduce_bugs.py -n <NUM_WORKERS>
 ```

-Using the c6420 profile we recommend, run the tests with 16 workers `-n 8` and it will take about XX minutes to finish.
+Using the c6420 profile we recommend, run the tests with 6 workers `-n 6` and it will take about XX minutes to finish.

-Using the c8220 profile we recommend, run the tests with 8 workers `-n 4` and it will take about XX hours to finish.
+Using the c8220 profile we recommend, run the tests with 4 workers `-n 4` and it will take about 12 hours to finish.

 We suggest starting this long-running experiment in a tmux or screen session.

 **Caution**: Running too many workers at the same time may overload your machine, and Kind would fail to bootstrap Kubernetes clusters.
 If you are not running the experiment using our recommended CloudLab profile, please default the number of workers to `1`.
-Running this step sequentially takes approximately 24 hours.
+Running this step sequentially takes approximately 48 hours.

-<details><summary>What does the reproduce script do?</summary>For each bug, the reproduction code runs OAT with tests needed to reproduce the bug.
+<details><summary>What does the reproduce script do?</summary>For each bug, the reproduction code runs Oat with tests needed to reproduce the bug.
 It checks if every bug is reproducible and outputs Table 5. </details>